uber-web/math.gl/modules/core/docs/developer-guide/transformations.md

 const v = new Vector3([1, 2, 3]).rotateZ({radians: ..., origin: [1, 1, 0]});
 ```

-## Remarks
+## Decomposing Transformations

-* Decomposition - The ability to compose transformations raises the question whether it is possible to decompose a composite transformations into constituent parts.
-This is possible under certain circumstances, TBA.
+The ability to compose transformations naturally leads to the possibility of _decomposing_ a composite transformations into constituent parts.
+This is possible with certain caveats.

+TBA..